Key Takeaway

 The best defense against GLP-1 fatigue is preparation.
 Before starting treatment, establish a consistent eating schedule that emphasizes protein and complex carbohydrates.
 This gives you a strong nutritional foundation that will sustain you when appetite suppression kicks in.

 Build a hydration habit.
-If you do not already drink enough water, start increasing your intake a week before your first dose.
-Once you are on the medication, maintaining hydration requires conscious effort because appetite and thirst signals are both reduced.
+If you don't already drink enough water, start increasing your intake a week before your first dose.
+Once you're on the medication, maintaining hydration requires conscious effort because appetite and thirst signals are both reduced.

 Discuss your lifestyle with your prescriber.
 If you have a physically demanding job or an intense exercise routine, your provider may recommend a slower dose escalation or specific nutritional targets to prevent energy crashes.